-The Charter School shall work cooperatively with parents/guardians to assist with locating alternative placements during expulsion, including but not limited to assisting parents/guardians with referrals to the school district of residence or County Office of Education.
+The Charter School shall work cooperatively with parents/guardians with locating alternative placements during expulsion, including but not limited to assisting parents/guardians with referrals to the school district of residence or County Office of Education.

-When a student is expelled from an elementary single-site charter school, a structured but flexible timeline for completing a rehabilitation plan and eventual readmission is determined.
+When a student is expelled, they typically follow a structured but flexible timeline for completing their rehabilitation plan and eventual readmission.
 The process involves several key stages: